- Until about a century ago, 'cretinism' was endemic throughout large parts of the Alps.

 Although not yet by that name, ‘cretinism’ was known to the ancients and was described by Roman writers.
 However, because its most severe manifestations were limited to isolated mountainous regions, it was long underreported – and misdiagnosed.
 Early medical hypotheses blamed stagnant valley air, bad water, ‘geological toxicity,’ or inbreeding for the congenital disorder.

-The actual cause of cretinism is iodine deficiency, which is why the current preferred term is ‘congenital iodine deficiency syndrome’ or CIDS.
+The actual cause of cretinism is an untreated congenital deficiency of thyroid hormones.
+Congenital hypothyroidism can be endemic, genetic, or sporadic.
+The current preferred term for the condition is ‘congenital iodine deficiency syndrome’, or CIDS (3).
 Iodine is a mineral that is needed for the production of thyroid hormones, without which the human body’s metabolism can’t properly function.